watterso/FantasyFiend/README.md

 FantasyFriend
 =============

-A pseudo-shell environment to help those in need with NFL.com's fantasy football
+A shell-like environment to help those in need with NFL.com's fantasy football